-Average levels of tourism infrastructure accommodated along with centuries-old traditions and a vivid local life have given to these islands their distinctive local colours, fascinating visitors.
+Average levels of tourism infrastructure accommodated along with centuries-old traditions and a vivid local life have given these islands their distinctive local colours, and fascinating visitors.

-During the summer months, don’t be surprised if you encounter the religious feasts called "panigiri" where locals and tourists dance, eat and drink together celebrating Orthodox commemorations.
+During the summer months, don’t be surprised if you encounter the religious feasts called "panigiri" where locals and tourists dance, eat and drink together to celebrate Orthodox commemorations.

 Best for Remote Retreats